jhumelsine/jhumelsine.github.io/_posts/2023-11-03-hexagonal-architecture-dependencies-knowledge.md

 ## Class-to-Class Dependencies ...
 There Are None
 The concrete classes have no dependencies or knowledge of any other concrete classes in the design.
 The Business Logic and the Adapters don’t know that the others exist.
 It’s only the Configurer that knows them all.

-The Business Logic and Adapters are separted via the Ports/Interface/Contract elements.
+The Business Logic and Adapters are separated via the Ports/Interface/Contract elements.
 All arrows point inward into the Ports/Interfaces/Contracts.
 Nothing points outward to the Business Logic and Adapters.
 Therefore, you can’t start in one concrete class and find a directed path to another concrete class.

 Once a Port/Interface/Contract starts to stabilize, then the concrete classes that depend upon it can proceed with their implementation in parallel by different developers or teams without stepping upon each other’s toes.